eugene-eeo/soda-rz/README.md

 ```
 $ pipenv shell
-$ bin/sim | bin/plot graph.png --dpi=300
+$ ./run.sh graph.png --dpi=300
 ```

-The party size, stats of party members (base damage, critical %, and critical multiplier), etc can be easily configured by editing the `config.json` file.
+The party size, stats of party members (base damage, critical %, base damage multiplier, and critical multiplier), etc. can be easily configured by editing the `config.json` file.
 A sample configuration is provided.